Better Sleep, Better Fertility

 3. Go to bed and wake up at the same time every day.
 This also helps set your body’s circadian rhythm, so that you fall asleep and stay asleep more easily.
 Ideally, your bedtime and wake time should be no earlier and no later than one hour off-schedule to see results.

 4. Quit the caffeine.
 Caffeine gives us an adrenaline rush, only to crash later, which messes with our bodies’ circadian rhythms.
 If you’re thinking, “but I drink it first thing in the morning,” we hear you.
 (We’ve had that same desperate thought!)
 Even though it’s largely out of your system by bedtime, it continues to affect your body and your sleep.
-Caffeine can also affect your hormones, and it’s just not a good idea if you’re TTC.
+Because it affects your hormones, caffeine is not a good idea when trying to conceive.

 5. Don’t fall asleep with the TV on.
 The light and sound from your TV can keep you from deeper, more restorative sleep.
 If you need some background noise, try bedtime stories from the Calm app, white noise, or nature sounds.